 - You suffered damages from your injuries.

 Based on this information, a Philadelphia amputation injury lawyer will formulate a claim to support the defendant’s liability in causing your injuries.
 Some lawsuits, such as in medical malpractice lawsuits, may require a attestation of merit.
 In an attestation of merit, an expert in the field provides written documentation that your case has value.

 Recovery after Amputation

 A patient who undergoes an amputation often undergoes an extended period for recovery and healing.
+The amputation of a limb can affect normal and everyday activities such as walking, taking a shower, cooking, or using a computer.
 Physical therapy can help the patient learn to negotiate daily tasks with the missing limb.
-The patient may experience a sensation called phantom pain and require medication to manage it.
 Amputations affect a person’s body image and emotional health, as well.
 Psychotherapy may be recommended to address depression, anxiety, or post-traumatic stress disorder spurred by the amputation.

 Costs of Amputation and Recovery